 While the FDHA does not offer housing or housing assistance, please contact Atlanta Housing at 404-892-4700 for information on affordable housing resources.

-Learn more about our Community Health Workers here.
+Learn more about our Community Health Advocates here.